 - Are you involved in many activities?
 Is your interest in this course of study sufficient to ensure that you will find adequate time to complete the extra work required outside of class without having to give up the things you enjoy?

 - How well do you handle the rigors of a demanding academic workload?
 Are you realistic about your performance expectations for yourself?

-- Have you considered all academic disciplines for which there are Pre-AP/AP courses including art, languages other than English, computer science and music?
+- Have you considered all the academic disciplines for which there are Advanced courses, including art, languages other than English, computer science and music?

 Want more information?